 SCAH Annual CAA Panel

 As an affiliate society of the College Art Association (CAA), SCAH organizes a standing panel at the CAA annual conference.
-SCAH’s participation in the 108th conference includes a panel, business meeting (open to dues-paying members), and workshop (free and open to the first 20 attendees).
+SCAH’s participation in the 108th conference included a panel, business meeting, and workshop.

-The Status and Stakes of Contemporary Art History Publishing Today
+Agitators and Aggregators: New Cycles of Contemporary Art History

 SCAH Annual Business Meeting

-Open to dues-paying mambers only.
+Open to dues-paying members only.
 New members may join at any time here.

 Previous SCAH Panels at CAA: